apache/spark/docs/helm-chart/production-guide.rst

     webserverSecretKey: <secret_key>

-Alternatively, create a kubernetes Secret and use ``webserverSecretKeySecretName``:
+Alternatively, create a Kubernetes Secret and use ``webserverSecretKeySecretName``:

 .. code-block:: yaml

     webserverSecretKeySecretName: my-webserver-secret
     # where the random key is under `webserver-secret-key` in the k8s Secret

-Example to create a kubernetes Secret from ``kubectl``:
+Example to create a Kubernetes Secret from ``kubectl``:

 .. code-block:: bash